winston0410/vim-tutorial/tutorial.md

 	it.
 Vim is waiting for you to type  w .
 If you see another character than  d  you typed something wrong; press  <ESC>  and start over.

----> There are a some words fun that don't belong paper in this sentence.
+There are a some words fun that don't belong praper in this sentence.

   5. Repeat steps 3 and 4 until the sentence is correct and go to Lesson 2.2.